 Limit Windows Update bandwidth in Windows 10

-On this page, you will find Download settings and Upload settings.
+- You will find Download settings and Upload settings.

 Select the checkbox that says, “Limit how much bandwidth is used for downloading updates in the background.”
 After that, you can select a percentage of the bandwidth.
 By default, it is set to 45%.
 But, you can change it using the slider.